-- Qualified Senior Alpine Patroller (Required) - Qualified Senior Toboggan Evaluator that has attended a Division STW Senior calibration within the previous three years (Required)
+• Qualified Senior Alpine Patroller (Required)

-- Accredited Senior Evaluator for a minimum of 3 years, or PSIA Level II or PSIA Level III that has attended a Division STW Senior calibration within the previous three years (Must have 1 of the 3 accreditations) - Have formerly held a Division or Region board or staff position.
+- Qualified Senior Toboggan Evaluator that has attended a Division STW Senior calibration within the previous three years (Regired) - Accredited Senior Evaluator for a minimum of 3 years, or PSIA Level II or PSIA Level III that has attended a Division STW Senior calibration within the previous three years (Must have 1 of the 3 accreditations) - Have formerly held a Division or Region board or staff position.
 (Required)

-At a minimum, one qualified individual will be present at each of the Region evaluations with a clear picture of how the Senior evaluation should operate.
-They will act as observers and will only intervene in the event something should occur (or not occur) that steps outside the guidelines of the program.
+These At a minimum, one qualified individuals will travel tobe present at each of the Region evaluations with a clear picture of how the Senior evaluation should operate.
+They will act as observers and will only intervene in the event something should occur (or not occur) that steps well-outside the guidelines of the program.